CerisWhite/Orchis-Lite/README.md

 To use:
 - Extract the Quest.zip file into a `Quest` folder.
 - `npm install`
-- From here, either use `pkg ./Orchis-lite.js` to create the binary for your (target) device, or run it directly with `node ./Orchis-lite.js`
+- From here, run with `node ./Orchis-Lite.js`

 ## This may not be fully functional as a lot of code has changed.
 Please feel free to open issues for non-functional code if any is found.

 ---

 What doesn't work in this version:
-- Events
 - Kaleidoscape
 - Suggestions
 - Guilds
+- Co-Op

 Additionally:
 - All of my admin utilities are removed